JavierClairvaux/gcp-consul-image/README.md

 #gcp-consul-image

-Consul image for GCP, created to work with three server nodes.
+Consul image for GCP usisng Ubuntu 16.04, created to work with three server nodes.

 Provision with:
 ```Console